It was a steamy summer day when we first set foot onto our homestead.

 The next step is rather self-explanatory.
 You will take your sander (even if you purchased the sanded plywood) and go over it.
 Unfortunately, you will feel this step on your back.
 I’m actually the one who did this part of the project because I’m shorter.
 I also did it bare-footed.

-So that way when I was finished sanding an area I could rub my feet over it and see if it was smooth enough to walk on without socks or shoes.
+That way when I was finished sanding an area I could rub my feet over it and see if it was smooth enough to walk on without socks or shoes.

 If not, then I’d go over it some more.
 You’ll just keep repeating this process over the whole floor until it is sanded to your preference.